PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Setup. } We conduct experiments on five benchmark datasets: Extended Yale B \cite{lee2005acquiring} and ORL \cite{samaria1994parameterisation} for face clustering, BBCSport \cite{greene06icml} for text document clustering, German Traffic Sign Recognition Benchmark (GTSRB) \cite{stallkamp2012man} for street sign clustering, and Modified National Institute of Standards and Technology database (MNIST) \cite{lecun1998gradient} for handwritten digit clustering.
-The parameter settings of our method in the experiments are shown in Table \ref{tab:OurParam}.
-The sparsity $s$ is manually determined and is close to the dimension number of the subspaces. $s$ in SSC-OMP also relates to the intrinsic dimension of subspace.
-For sampling rate $\delta$, we pick a smaller $\delta$ for a larger dataset.
-For the number of subsets $T$, we adopt a value that takes into account the trade-off between the runtime and the clustering accuracy.
-All the experimental results recorded on all benchmark datasets are averaged over 10 trials.
-The details of each benchmark dataset and the corresponding clustering results are explained as follows.
+We conducted experiments on five benchmark datasets: Extended Yale B~\cite{lee2005acquiring} and ORL~\cite{samaria1994parameterisation} for face clustering, BBCSport~\cite{greene06icml} for text document clustering, German Traffic Sign Recognition Benchmark (GTSRB)~\cite{stallkamp2012man} for street sign clustering, Modified National Institute of Standards and Technology database (MNIST)~\cite{lecun1998gradient} and Extended MNIST (EMNIST)~\cite{cohen2017emnist} for handwritten character clustering, and Canadian Institute For Advanced Research (CIFAR-10)~\cite{krizhevsky2009learning} for object clustering.
+Parameter settings used for our method in these experiments are shown in Table~\ref{tab:OurParam}.
+Since the sparsity $s$ in PMSSC and SSC-OMP is related to the intrinsic dimensionality of the subspace, it is manually determined to be close to the dimensionality of the subspaces.
+For sampling rate $\delta$, we picked a smaller $\delta$ for a larger dataset.
+For the number of subsets $T$, we adopted a value that takes into account the trade-off between runtime and clustering accuracy.
+All experimental results recorded on all benchmark datasets are averaged over 10 trials.
+Details of each benchmark dataset and the corresponding clustering results are now given.